 All of the Company's resource properties, with the exception the Mount Douglas Tin-Tungsten property and its cobalt prospect in New Brunswick, are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$20,998 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
 The Company is required to incur certain exploration expenditures on the East Kemptville Project in order to keep the new Special Licence in good standing and to maintain its option on the Mount Douglas property (as described earlier under "Exploration and Development Activities") and its cobalt prospect in New Brunswick.
-To keep its option on the cobalt prospect in good standing, the Company is required to incur exploration expenditures of \$40,000 by May 31, 2017 (of which \$1,316 had been incurred as at August 31, 2016) and make cash payments totalling \$150,000 over five years (of which \$10,000 had been paid by August 31, 2016, with the next payment of \$25,000 being due by August 22, 2017).
-As at August 31, 2016, the Company is also required to incur additional Canadian Exploration Expenditures ("CEE") of \$495,195 by December 31, 2017.
-This amount is the remaining balance of the required expenditures resulting from the private placement completed in March, 2016.
+To keep its option on the cobalt prospect in good standing, the Company is required to incur exploration expenditures of \$40,000 by May 31, 2017 (of which \$16,875 had been incurred as at November 30, 2016) and make cash payments totalling \$150,000 over five years (of which \$10,000 had been paid by November 30, 2016, with the next payment of \$25,000 being due by August 22, 2017).
+As at November 30, 2016, the Company is also required to incur additional Canadian Exploration Expenditures ("CEE") of \$934,494 by December 31, 2017.
+This amount is the remaining balance of the required expenditures resulting from the private placement completed in November, 2016.

-Subsequent to the Year the Company completed a private placement in which it issued 4,545,454 flow-through common shares at a price of \$0.22 per share for gross proceeds of \$1,000,000.
-The Company is required to incur the \$1,000,000 in CEE relating to this private placement by December 31, 2017.
-In connection with the private placement, the Company paid finder's fees of \$60,000 and issued 272,727 non-transferrable finder's compensation warrants, with each finder's warrant.
-Each compensation warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.25 per share until November 7, 2018 i) On December 24, 2015, the Company completed a private placement (the "December 2015 Private Placement") and issued 6,000,000 flow-through units ("Flow-Through Unit") at \$0.125 per unit (the "Unit Price") for gross proceeds of \$750,000.
-Each Flow-Through Unit consists of one flow-through common share and one-half of one non-transferrable common share purchase warrant.
-Each whole warrant entitles the holder to purchase one common share of the Company at a price of \$0.175 per share, until December 24, 2017.
-In connection with the December 2015 Private Placement, the Company paid cash commission of \$45,000, incurred other issuance costs of \$23,541 and issued 360,000 non-transferrable compensation warrants.
-Each compensation warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.125 per share until December 24, 2017.
+Subsequent to the Quarter the Company completed a private placement in which it issued 2,500,000 flow-through common shares at a price of \$0.15 per share for gross proceeds of \$375,000.
+The Company is also required to incur the \$375,000 in CEE relating to this private placement by December 31, 2017.
+In connection with the private placement, the Company paid finder's fees of \$22,500 and issued 150,000 non-transferrable finder's compensation warrants.
+Each compensation warrant entitles the holder to purchase one common share of the Company at an exercise price of \$0.15 per share until December 23, 2018.